AC34/loose-node-doc/OPTIONS.md

 ##### 4.3. @trail tag
 Auto parsing of your project will only try to pick functions in the object.
 If you want any object to be picked, put @trail tag in your comments.

-nameing rule for @trail tag is explained above in "Ignoring by names" section.
+nameing rule for @trail tag is same as explained above in "Ignoring by names" section.